 "[...]
 I have no trouble with anything I play using the C2 and have never thought while playing, "Oh, if only I had my good wood bow in hand."
 I'm telling you this because if any fiddlers inquire about a Musing bow, you can tell them my experience and tell them that the lower grade, C2, might be all they need for Irish fiddling. [...]
 Since I'm retired, I live part of the year in Minnesota and part in Texas.
 Texas heat, and Minnesota cold, can both be hard on wooden musical instruments, but I can now go out in heat or cold with my C2 [...] with much, much less worry."

-These bows [...] are designed in a way that allows the player to play confidently and easily right from the beginning, and at the same time to forgive mistakes.
-Compared to wooden bows they have a much higher tension, resonance and break resistance. [...]
-With these bows my instruments have a much better response and a fuller sound.
-After some tests I was so convinced of these bows that I ordered a range for violin and viola.[...]"
+"The Müsing bows are designed in a way that makes the player play more confidently and easily right from the beginning, and at the same time forgive mistakes.
+Compared to wooden bows they have a much higher resilience, resonance and break resistance. [...]
+With the Müsing bows my instruments have a much better response and a fuller sound.
+After some tests I was so convinced of these bows that I ordered a range for violin and viola."

 An extensive report on various carbon fiber bows - including Müsing - in the June issue of the magazine "The Strad" 2019: